jayoung/Rtest_and_Rnotes/README.md

 "Reindenting your code only shifts things around horizontally.
 If you want more powerful code reformatting, try using “Code > Reformat Code” (or use ⌘⇧A on macOS or ctrl + shift + A on Windows).
 It’s a more aggressive form of reformatting that will add extra line breaks and other things to make the code more readable."

+#### Snippets

+Example: type `fun` and press the `tab` key, and R provides the skeleton of a new function

+To see all snippets:  Tools - Edit Code Snippets

 ### Debugging

 Three options: